yprice93/yprice93/README.md

 * 🌍  I'm based in Austin, TX
 * ✉️  You can contact me at [yleeprice@gmail.com](mailto:yleeprice@gmail.com)
-* 🧠  I'm learning React and node.js
+* 🧠  I'm learning Data Science & Backend Engineering
-* ⚡  I went from 0 to Data Analyst and now to Software Engineer
+* ⚡  I transitioned from being a novice to becoming a self-taught Data Analyst, and currently, I am enhancing my foundational understanding of Computer Science and Machine Learning through UPenn's MCIT program.

 ### Skills